 Protein-losing enteropathy is a term that describes the disease but is not a true diagnosis.
 The only way to determine the diagnosis or cause of the intestinal malfunction is to do a biopsy of the affected portion of the intestinal tract.

 Without a biopsy, the cause of your pet’s protein-losing enteropathy (PLE) will be unknown.
 In almost every patient, we recommend doing a biopsy of the intestine to determine the cause of the protein loss.
 Because some patients with PLE are profoundly ill, we have to consider the risks of anesthesia and the procedure against the risks of treating without an accurate diagnosis.

 The biopsy options available are either an endoscopic biopsy or a surgical biopsy.

 The other alternative is a full-thickness surgical biopsy.
-This allows a more thorough assessment however is also more invasive requiring anesthesia and abdominal surgery.
-This test is a more reliable test to evaluate problems of the middle of the intestine (jejunum).
+This allows a more thorough assessment, however, is also more invasive requiring anesthesia and abdominal surgery.
+This test is a more reliable test to evaluate problems in the middle of the intestine (jejunum).

 Therapeutic recommendations are driven by the results of the biopsy and often include dietary changes, medications to modulate an over-zealous immune response, chemotherapy if indicated, and supplements.

 Empiric therapy – meaning treatment that is started without obtaining a biopsy is sometimes chosen after a discussion of risks and costs.
 It is important to note that empiric treatment has some potential risks.
 Starting medications before obtaining a diagnosis may result in an alteration of the disease state which makes it more difficult to obtain accurate biopsy results in the future.
 Still, because some patients are quite ill, making anesthesia and biopsy procedures risky, empiric therapy is preferable to putting the patient at risk.